 NOTE – The ASM bit pattern matches the 32-bit CSM pattern specified in Section 9.
-They cannot be confused by the receiver, because the ASM is encoded and randomized.
+They cannot be confused by the receiver, because the ASM is randomized.

 The stream of SMTFs is divided into k-bit Information Blocks for encoding.